nroduit/nroduit.github.io/content/demo.en.md

 {{% /notice %}}

 {{% notice warning %}}
-The demo server is on free cloud system, so sometime it requires to launch two times the viewer because the server has to wake up (is turned "idle" after a period of inactivity).
+The demo server is on a free cloud system, so sometimes it requires to launch two times the viewer because the server has to wake up (is turned "idle" after a period of inactivity).
 {{% /notice %}}

 ### How to launch Weasis

-To display the DICOM samples in this page, you need a recent version of Java installed on your system.
+To display the DICOM samples on this page, you need a recent version of Java installed on your system.

 Two possible ways of launching Weasis when clicking on Launch button:

 1. *Download JNLP* will download a jnlp file on most browsers.
-The the file needs to be executed (double click on the file) from the download folder.
+The file needs to be executed (double-click on the file) from the download folder.
 2. *JNLP Protocol* will open directly Weasis with the new jnlp protocol (needs a jnlp handler)
 {{% notice note %}}
 Registration of jnlp handler is available in Oracle Java Runtime installer from JRE 8\_111 and in the Java 9 installer:

-- On Windows, it works out of box.
+- On Windows, it works out of the box.
 - On Mac OS X, it could be necessary to run once Java Webstart to register the jnlp handler at `/Library/Internet Plug-Ins/JavaAppletPlugin.plugin/Contents/Resources/javawslauncher.app`
 - On Linux, a <a target="_blank" href="https://docs.oracle.com/javase/9/deploy/overview.htm#JSDPG-GUID-BC1669F9-7238-462D-80AA-3D42BAF99FA7">configuration</a> is required.
 {{% /notice %}}